Cuisinart CBK-200 Bread Machine

 Mitch Allaby April 11th, 2009 at 4:40 amMitch

-THIS MACHINE IS MAKING ME CRAZY!
+THIS BREAD MACHINE IS MAKING ME CRAZY!

 This is my second machine, the first was A Black & Decker with a vertical pan, it worked well but didn’t last long.